 In the commodity market, there are many weekly, monthly, quarterly, biannual and annual reports that help us to understand the situation of commodities in their various phases: production, cultivation, demand, supply, etc.

 Some of them affect the price developments hugely whenever they are released.
 For instance, this is the case for the WASDE.
-The WASDE, World Agricultural Supply and Demand Estimates, is a comprehensive report prepared by the USDA (United State Department of Agriculture) providing comprehensive forecasts about demand and supply on the crop (USA and world) and livestock (the USA only).
-The report is published in 10th of each month.
+The WASDE, World Agricultural Supply and Demand Estimates, is a comprehensive report prepared by the USDA (United States Department of Agriculture) providing comprehensive forecasts about demand and supply on the crop (USA and world) and livestock (the USA only).
+The report is published on the 10th of each month.

 The USDA releases also the Prospective Plantings report once a year at the end of March.
 The report is sometimes referred to as the Planting Intentions report, and it is based on a survey the USDA conducts with farmers around the country on how many acres they expect to plant of each crop.
 The Prospective Plantings missive provides the market with a solid expectation of the size of each crop for the coming crop year.